-Present At the present time Madras may be considered to be the condition foremost Province in the matter of rural sanitation.
-In 1902-3 sanitation there 'vere 379 village unions in the Presidency, and the total in different amount spent on sanitation by local boards (more than 5 lakhs) Piovinces. wag muc ^ greater than in any other Province.
+At the present time Madras may be considered to be the foremost Province in the matter of rural sanitation.
+In 1902-3 there were 370 village unions in the Presidency, and the total in different amount spent on sanitation by local boards (more than 5 lakhs) was much greater than in any other Province.
 In 1896 the Government of the United Provinces issued a Resolution laying down a sound system of rural sanitation.
 Each District is divided into small circles, the sanitary condition of which is thoroughly investigated.
 Endeavour is then made to induce the villagers to observe simple sanitary rules, and to keep their tanks and wells clean and in good repair.
 Larger works are carried out with money derived from local boards, levied under the Village Sanitation Act, or granted by the Government through the agency of the Sanitary board.
-In Bombay the Village Sanitation Act was in force in 294 villages in the year 1902.
+In Bombay the Village Sanitation Act was in force in 204 villages in the year 1902.
 Famine and plague have of recent years checked progress here.
 In Bengal fifty-seven union committees were in existence in 1902-3, and their income amounted to about Rs.
 23,000.
-They do good work within their sphere, but xiv] MEDICAL AD MINIS TRA T10N have not been tried on a sufficiently large scale to produce any material effect 011 the sanitary administration.
-In pursuance of a system inaugurated in 1900-1, the local boards in Patna District .have established a regular system of cleansing villages and rural towns.
-In the Punjab there is no system of minor committees and no special Village Sanitation Act; but the District board agency is displaying activity and doing good work, and the cause of sanitary reform is said to be generally progressing.
+They do good work within their sphere, but have not been tried on a sufficiently large scale to produce any material effect on the sanitary administration.
+In pursuance of a system inaugurated in 1900-1, the local boards in Patna District have established a regular system of cleansing villages and rural towns.
+In the Punjab there is no system of minor committees and no special Village Sanitation Act: but the District board agency is displaying activity and doing good work, and the cause of sanitary reform is said to be generally progressing.